-Much of the work\cite{dai_12, puchkov_96} has been done to explain the behaviour of $1/\tau(\omega)$ and the presence of pseudogap in cuprates.
+Much work\cite{dai_12,puchkov_96} has been done to explain the behaviour of $1/\tau(\omega,T)$ and the presence of pseudogap in cuprates.
 Puchkov et. al.\cite{puchkov_96} showed that when temperature $T$ is less than $T^{*}$ (the pseudogap temperature), absorption decreases at infrared frequencies which is a signature of pseudogap formation.
-Due to this decreased absorption, the in-plane conductivity shows the transfer of spectral weight from low frequency Drude part to mid-infrared part (see Figure $~$\ref{cond1}, \ref{cond2}).
-Timusk et. al.\cite{timusk_03} also explained these experimental results and showed that at low frequencies and at temperature below $T^{*}$, the amplitude of scattering rate is suppressed more and the mass enhancement factor increases.
+Due to this decreased absorption, the in-plane conductivity shows the transfer of spectral weight from the low frequency Drude part to the mid-infrared part (see Fig.$~$\ref{cond1} and \ref{cond2}).
+Timusk et. al.\cite{timusk_03} also explained these experimental results and showed that at low frequencies and at temperature below $T^{*}$, the amplitude of the scattering rate is suppressed more and the mass enhancement factor increases.
 But no such type of signature has been observed at higher frequencies.
-The analysis of these results showed that there are two thresholds\cite{timusk_03} occurring in generalized Drude scattering rate at around 600 cm$ ^{-1}$ and 1000 cm$^{-1}$.
-The main experimental features of $1/\tau(\omega)$ can be summed as: \begin{enumerate} \item Depression formation at lower frequencies due to the opening of the pseudogap. \item Two threshold scenario of $1/\tau(\omega)$. \item Temperature dependence of $1/\tau(\omega)$ at low frequencies and temperature independence at high frequencies. \end{enumerate}
+The analysis of these results showed that there are two thresholds\cite{timusk_03} occurring in the generalized Drude scattering rate at around 600 cm$ ^{-1}$ and 1000 cm$^{-1}$.
+The main experimental features of $1/\tau(\omega,T)$ can be summed as: \begin{enumerate} \item Depression formation at lower frequencies due to the opening of the pseudogap (refer Fig. \ref{schm1}). \item Two threshold scenario of $1/\tau(\omega,T)$ (refer Fig.\ref{schm}). \item Temperature dependence of $1/\tau(\omega,T)$ at low frequencies and temperature independence at high frequencies (refer Fig.\ref{schm2}). \end{enumerate}

-In the present investigation, we show that the above experimental features of $1/\tau(\omega)$ can be understood using Mitrovic-Fiorucci/Sharapov-Carbotte formulations of the scattering rate by taking into account the pseudogap formation in electronic density of states.
-For the pseudogap EDOS, we use YRZ phenomenological model\cite{yang_06, rice_12} and show that it describes the above mentioned experimental features of $1/\tau(\omega)$ very well.
-Thus, we report another success of YRZ model.
+\textit{In the present investigation, we show that the above experimental features of $1/\tau(\omega,T)$ can be understood using the Mitrovi\'{c}-Fiorucci/Sharapov-Carbotte formulation of the scattering rate by taking into account the pseudogap formation in electronic density of states}.
+For the pseudogap EDOS, we use the YRZ phenomenological model\cite{yang_06,rice_12} and show that it describes the above mentioned experimental features of $1/\tau(\omega,T)$ very well.
+Thus, we report another success of the YRZ model.

 The paper has been organized as follows.
-With the introductory flavor as given above in section I, we discuss the theoretical approaches to formulate the scattering rate and the YRZ ansatz in section II.
-The numerical results and its analysis are given in section III.
-At last, the discussion and conclusion has been presented.
+With the introductory background as given above in section 1, we discuss the theoretical approaches to formulate the scattering rate and the YRZ ansatz in section 2.
+The numerical results and its analysis are given in section 3.
+In the last section, discussion and conclusion are presented.